FAForever/wiki-pages/FAQ/Client-Setup.md

 Name=FAF
 Version=v2022.4.1
 Type=Application
-Exec=INSTALL4J_JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64 ~/faf/faf-client-2022.4.1/faf-client
+Exec=bash -c "cd ~/faf/faf-client-2022.4.1; INSTALL4J_JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64 ./faf-client"Comment=Forged Alliance Forever Client
-Comment=Forged Alliance Forever Client Icon=~/.local/share/icons/faf.png
+Icon=~/.local/share/icons/faf.png
 ```

 Search for "FAF" in the applications menu, you should be able to run the client from there.

 ### Step 2 - Install Supreme Commander: Forged Alliance from Steam
 1. Start by enabling SteamPlay in the Steam settings.
 Reboot Steam for the changes to take effect.
+The option is found at `Steam -> Settings -> Steam Play -> under Advanced -> "Enable Steam Play for all other titles"`

 2. Install Supreme Commander: Forged Alliance

-3. Add these runs args to the steam settings for Forged Alliance:
+3. Set the following launch options to the steam settings for Forged Alliance under `Properties -> Set Launch Options`:
 ```
 PROTON_USE_WINED3D=1 PROTON_NO_ESYNC=1 PROTON_DUMP_DEBUG_COMMANDS=1 %command%
 ```